ericluo04/Bots-Project/README.md

 python train.py
 ```
 ## Bots (Folder 3)
 1. Build the friends graph.
 The code for this is in *Scraping_Hacks*.
 First, create a .csv file with user information from your database: user_id, screen_name, friends_count, and followers_count.
 Next, build the graph.
+The first number represents the batch number (starting at 1); the second number, the batch size; and the third number, the maximum number of friends before requesting the API.
 ```
 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\3.
 HK Bots\Scraping_Hacks"
 python users_CSV.py
-python twitter_friends_graph_script.py "users.csv" 1 500 3000
+python twitter_friends_graph_script.py "users.csv" 1 10000 3000
 ```